Yamir Moreno: Research

 Prof. Moreno is known for his many contributions to topics related to the Structure and Dynamics of Complex Networked Systems, including pioneering works on disease transmission in networked populations, the study of nonlinear dynamical systems coupled to complex structures, on transport processes and diffusion with applications in communication and technological networks, on the dynamics of information and rumor propagation, as well as to evolutionary game theory, the emergence of collective behaviors in biological and social environments, the dynamics of Tuberculosis transmission and the structure and dynamics of Multilayer networks.
-As of Feb 2018, his scientific production amounts to 200+ peer-reviewed publications with a total of 17300+ citations and h-index=53 (ISI WoK, as of May 2019); and 28650+ and 64 (Google Scholar, as of May 2019).
-Relevant contributions include journals like Physics Reports, Nature Physics, Nature Communications, Proc.
+Lately, he has also become a leading figure in the topics of Higher-Order Networks and the development of next-generation "generative" agent-based models.
+As of July 2026, his scientific production amounts to 310+ peer-reviewed publications with more than 60000 citations and an h-index of 94 (Google Scholar.
+Relevant contributions include journals like Physics Reports, Nature Physics, Nature Reviews Physics, Nature Human Behaviour, Nature Communications, Proc.
 Natl.
 Acad.
 Sci.
 USA, Phys.
 Rev. Lett., Phys.
-Rev. X, Science Advances, etc. Citation record can be found here and here.
-He is a co-author of the most cited Physics Reports of the last 15 years (Complex Networks and their applications, Phys.
-Rep. 424, 175-304 (2006), 5400+ citations).
-Prof. Moreno has supervised 12 undergraduate and 11 PhD Thesis at the University of Zaragoza.
+Rev. X, Science Advances, etc. Citation records can be found here and here.

+Prof. Moreno is a co-author of the most cited Physics Reports of all time (Complex Networks and their applications, Phys.
+Rep. 424, 175-304 (2006), 14660+ citations).
+Prof. Moreno has supervised over 30 undergraduate students and 25 PhD Theses at the University of Zaragoza.